tsividis/vgdl/fMRI_README.md

 Then `mongodump` from a `ncf_interact` node and then `mongorestore` on the VDI node.

-On Cannon cluster, create [VDI node](https://vdi.rc.fas.harvard.edu/pun/sys/dashboard/batch_connect/sessions) (FAS-RC remote desktop, 28 day, 20 GB) and start with:
+On Cannon cluster, create [VDI node](https://vdi.rc.fas.harvard.edu/pun/sys/dashboard/batch_connect/sessions) (make sure to connect to the VPN with @fasrc; then select FAS-RC remote desktop, 28 day, 20 GB) and start with:

     mongod --config /n/gershman_lab/users/mtomov13/mongo/mongod.conf